Claremont Museum redevelopment

 Project update: May 2020

-The Town of Claremont’s historic Freshwater Bay Museum site is being upgraded to support learning opportunities related to our local heritage and culture through programs, exhibitions and presentations for our community.
+The Town of Claremont’s historic Claremont Museum site is being upgraded to support learning opportunities related to our local heritage and culture through programs, exhibitions and presentations for our community.

 The museum was built in 1862 as the first school between Perth and Fremantle, then used a place of religious worship, a boarding house for young men, and a police station and quarters before the Town re-opened it in 1975 as the state’s first municipal museum.
 Over the last few decades the Town has added facilities to the site to support the preservation of artefacts and promote the history of the area.